startreedata/learn/pinot-advanced/07-transform/README.md

           "transformFunction": "jsonPathArrayDefaultEmpty(payload, '$.pull_request.labels[*].id')"
         }
       ],
 ```

-Notice the use of jsonPathString, jsonFormat and jsonPathArrayDefaultEmpty functions to transform the original json to columns.
+Notice the use of `jsonPathString`, `jsonFormat` and `jsonPathArrayDefaultEmpty` functions to transform the original JSON to columns.

 ## Exercise 3 - Groovy Transform